 Share price: $10.38

 Dividend yield: 4.4%

-Moreover, Worley has broadened out its offering to beyond oil and gas says it is seeing profit potential accelerate across all its sectors.
-We believe current share price weakness provides a buying opportunity.
+Moreover, Worley has broadened out its offering to beyond oil and gas and says it is seeing profit potential accelerate across all its sectors.
+We believe the current share price weakness provides a buying opportunity.

 Why do we think you should buy this company in the energy sector now?

 We like the exposure to energy (both oil & gas as well as renewable) the engineering contractor introduces to our portfolio because our model rates it as good value based on our high price target, which reflects its strong growth profile.
 Moreover, there is much less risk than pure energy plays because of its diversified income streams and technical expertise.